 Termites are not known to carry diseases, but they are damaging pests to have around.
 Termites consume the main structural components of plant cells, cellulose, so any wood material in a house is a potential food source.
 The structural damage they cause to a home or business can go undetected, until, for example, beams and foundation posts collapse, potentially causing injury.
-Though termites primarily eat wood, they will also go after non-wood materials, including cloth, paper and carpets.
+Though termites primarily eat wood, they will also go after non-wood materials, including cloth, paper, and carpets.

-A common indication of subterranean infestation is the presence of dark areas or blisters in wood flooring.
+A common indication of a subterranean infestation is the presence of dark areas or blisters in wood flooring.

 Galleries can be detected by tapping the wood every few inches with the handle of a screwdriver.
 The damaged wood sounds hollow and the screwdriver may even break through the wood into the galleries.
 If the galleries are active the worker termites will be observed inside.